tdwg/dwc/docs/em/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A taxon occurring within its natural range</td>
+			<td>A taxon occurring within its natural range.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>What is considered native to an area varies with the biogeographic history of an area and the local interpretation of what is a "natural range".  </td>
+			<td>What is considered native to an area varies with the biogeographic history of an area and the local interpretation of what is a "natural range".</td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>